harshal-vaze/Cisco-Packet-Tracer-Labs/Multiple VLANs Lab/README.md

 Here, I created four different VLANs between End devices and Switches.

 The Multilayer Switch (Core) is enabled for interVLAN routing.
 The switchports between the Switches are enabled as VLAN Trunk port.
-And the swtchorts between Switch and the End devices are enabled as VLAN Access port.
+And the switchports between Switch and the End devices are enabled as VLAN Access port.